scyjp3/PKU-Summer-School-2026-Assignment/README.md

 This repository contains all coursework completed during the **Peking University Summer School** program for the course **"Python Language Fundamentals and Artificial Intelligence Applications"** (Python语言基础与人工智能应用).

-The coursework spans a progressive series of assignments (K0–K7), a comprehensive programming project (CMP), a Harry Potter–themed assignment submission website, and a final group project (FIN).
+The coursework spans a progressive series of assignments (K0–K7), a comprehensive programming project (CMP), a Harry Potter–themed assignment submission website, and a final group project (FindMyLab).

 ---